All Episodes

 So you say, well, then how did this happen?

-The occupational safety and health administration, and it's one of these little organizations that tells everybody how they have to run their office and how they have to run their business.
+And it's one of these little organizations that tells everybody how they have to run their office and how they have to run their business, how big the toilet can be, how wide the handicapped toilet would be.

 Is your ceiling too short?